BetterConfig/BetterConfigClient-java/README.md

 ```
 ## Configuration
 ### HttpClient
-The BetterConfig client internally uses an [OkHttpClient](https://github.com/square/okhttp) instance to fetch the latest configuration over http.
-You have the option to override the internal http client with your customized one.
+The BetterConfig client internally uses an [OkHttpClient](https://github.com/square/okhttp) instance to fetch the latest configuration over HTTP.
+You have the option to override the internal HttpClient with your customized one.
 For example if your application runs behind a proxy you can do the following:
 ```java
 Proxy proxy = new Proxy(Proxy.Type.HTTP, new InetSocketAddress("proxyHost", proxyPort));